lsst-dm/dmtn-156/index.rst

    "fsrc_select_real" is for DIAForcedSource, and "select_real" is the sum of three times.
 Data for visits below 60k is not included in fits.

-This test was configured without replication and with equal number of tokens on each node meaning that each node was serving one third of total data.
-In production setup we will have more than one replica for hgh availability reason.
-Replication configuration needs to be tested as well even though three-node cluster is not ideal for scaling the number of replicas.
-Cassandra has so-called `tunable consistency`_ which allows certain tradeoffs between data consistency and performance, the mechanism depends on the number of replicas in the cluster.
-Minimal sensible replication level for this mechanism is three if high availability is required.
+This test was configured without replication, and with equal numbers of tokens on each node, meaning each node was serving one third of the total data.
+In a production setup, we will have more than one replica for high availability reasons.
+Replication configuration needs to be tested as well, even though a three-node cluster is not ideal for scaling the number of replicas.
+Cassandra has a so-called `tunable consistency`_ feature, which allows certain tradeoffs between data consistency and performance; the mechanism depends on the number of replicas in the cluster.
+A minimal sensible replication level for this mechanism is three if high availability is required.

-For the next test configuration was set to use two replicas though consistency level was kept at ``ONE``.
-The main goal of this setup is to verify that cluster can handle twice the throughput in I/O without degradation, and there was a concern that replication level three in cluster of three machines is not optimal.
-With this setup ``ap_proto`` ran for 100k visits.
-It shows the same linear scaling for select time without degradation compared to previous test.
+For the next test, configuration was set to use two replicas, though the consistency level was kept at ``ONE``.
+The main goal of this setup was to verify that the cluster could handle twice the throughput in I/O without degradation, and there was a concern that replication level three in cluster of three machines is not optimal.
+With this setup, ``ap_proto`` ran for 100k visits.
+It showed the same linear scaling for select time without degradation compared to previous test.
 Store time stays approximately constant or even improves slightly over time.
 :numref:`dm-23881-select-fit-2.png` shows select time as a fitted function of